cdaringe/freshawair/readme.md

 ## description

-`freshawair` is four macro components
+`freshawair` is three macro components

 - `agent` - captures data from your awair and forwards it to your `server`
 - `db` - [timescale db](https://www.timescale.com/) instance